flekschas/regl-scatterplot/paper.md

 # Related & Future Work

 There are several related JavaScript packages for rendering scatter plots on the web.
 General-purpose visualization libraries like `d3` [@bostock2011d3] or `vega-lite` [@satyanarayan2016vegalite] are broadly useful, but they cannot render datasets with millions of data points due to their reliance on SVG.
-`CandyGraph` [@candygraph] overcomes this limitation by using WebGL for the rendering like `regl-scatterplot`.
+Like `regl-scatterplot`, `CandyGraph` [@candygraph] overcomes this limitation by using WebGL for the rendering.
 However, being a general-purpose plotting library means that it does not offer critical features for exploring scatter plots interactively like pan-and-zoom, lasso selections, etc. The visualization charting library `plotly.js` [@plotlyjs] has support for WebGL rendering and offers interactive pan-or-zoom and lasso selection, but is lacking other features like animated transitions, dynamic point opacity, or synchronization of